Buy me a Cup of Aloha

 However, there are many variations of this Italian

 raw food dish.
-However, most of the time a meat carpaccio will come with arugula.
+And most of the time carpaccio will come with arugula or rocket.

 How to Prepare Meat for Carpaccio

 Make sure to use the finest quality beef you can get your hands on when making beef carpaccio.

 It would be best to use 100% grass fed beef or even

 100% grass fed bison over any type of factory farmed meats.

 Check your favorite local grocery store or health food store for 100% grass fed meats and if you need to - order

 grass fed meats online.